glebb/feelings/README.md

 Check Flask documentation for more information.

 Basics:
   * feelings stores everything to a single table.
-If you want to use it with multiple teams, you can define a category, which can be set as a hidden field in the html form.
-The most easiest solution is to create a custom view, which sets the category.
-See views.py (e.g. return render_template('index.html', cat='team2'))
+If you want to use it with multiple teams, you can define a category using a GET paramerter.
+Just append e.g. /?category=team2 at the end of the url in the main page.
   * To display results in a web page, use /show_data and /show_avg.
-To display results for specific category, add GET parameter (e.g. /show_avg?category=team2).
+To display results for a specific team/category, add GET parameter (e.g. /show_avg?category=team2).
 Currently it only shows numbers (see TODO).

 TODO:
   * Draw graphs based on gathered data.